 The researchers then measured the participants’ sense of conviction about capital punishment, racial bias in policing, and immigration, as well as their antagonism toward those who didn’t share their views.
 They also explored how participants felt about engaging with political opponents, including a neighbor.

 The results, published in the journal Emotion, suggest that the group that experienced awe displayed increased humility and decreased desire for distance from political opponents.

 “What we found is that people experiencing awe expressed less conviction and less certainty in their own beliefs,” Stancato says.
 “And that in turn predicted the extent to which they would be more likely to say, ‘Yeah, I wouldn’t be so upset if I had a coworker who felt differently than me.
 Or if I had a roommate who felt differently than me.’”

+“I don’t want to give people the impression that awe is yet another quick fix that can be ‘used’ when handy or necessary,” explains Schneider.
 “Most anything that aspires to the quick fix and absolute answer interferes with awe cultivation.
-On the other hand, almost anything that’s approached with maximal presence or whole-body awareness tends to be more conducive to awe,” he says.
+On the other hand, almost anything that’s approached with maximal presence or whole-body awareness tends to be more conducive to awe.”

 “It’s important for people to find out what elicits that emotion in them,” Stancato suggests.
 “It could be architecture, it could be art, it could be music.”
 And for many, it’s nature.

 Another study by Greater Good Science Center researchers took military veterans and at-risk youth on whitewater-rafting trips, where they found that the more awe the study participants experienced, the more they reported reduced stress and improved well-being.

 The group conducted a further study among college undergraduates.
 Participants were asked to record their emotions after daily experiences with nature for two weeks.
 Students who reported awe-inducing experiences — such as watching a sunset — similarly reported improved levels of well-being.